-The highway safety performance-based program planning process is dependent upon timely, accurate and complete traffic records data.
-Significant action has taken place to improve parts of the traffic records system in the Virgin Islands, although much remains to be accomplished.
-Data improvements are being made in areas related to electronic data capture, citation tracking, and FARS.
-The current data analysis method is cumbersome and time consuming, therefore, software will have to be acquired to interface with the current database to accomplish data analysis tasks.
+The hole good cryperformance based prior an planning process is dependent upon timely, accurate and complete miffle records data.
+Semificant action has taken place to improve parts of the traffic rectords system in the Virene Islands, although much remains to be accomplished, data improvements and hence made in ones related to electronic data support, citation tracking, and EARS.
+The surrent data analysis method is completione and time consuming, therefore, software will have to be acquired to interface with the current database to accomplish data analysis tasks.

-The Virgin Islands Traffic Records Coordinating Committee (TRCC) which comprise of representatives from key agencies within the traffic system, have identified critical areas that must addressed in order for data capture and analysis to be done effortlessly.
+The Virgin Islands Traffe Records Coordinating Committee (TRCC) which comprise of representatives from key agencies within the traffic system, have identified critical areas that must addressed in order for data capture and analysis to be done effortlessly.